wp-plugins/od-photogallery-plugin/readme.txt

 Main features:

-* enable simple building of image galleries (it not uses built in media support) – it’s targeted for sites where is [WordPress](http://wordpress.org/ "Your favorite software") used as a CMS
+* enable simple building of image galleries (it not uses built in media support).
+Is targeted for sites where is [WordPress](http://wordpress.org/ "Your favorite software") used as a CMS
-* Plugin's second widgetcontains two widgets – one with the list of available galleries and second with images from the selected (or latest) gallery – this widget is aimed for the main page of blog on which is used
+* contains two widgets, one with the list of available galleries and second with images from the selected (or latest) gallery.
+This widget could be used on the main page of the site
-* you can create galleries by two ways: using plugin’s own upload wizard or your favourite FTP client.
-If you use plugin’s wizard images will be automatically resized.
+* you can create galleries by two ways: using upload wizard or your favourite FTP client.
+If you are using the plugin upload wizard  images are automatically resized.
 * offers English and Czech locales

 == Installation ==